- Games, Toys, and Hobbies»

-RITES OF PASSAGE FOR A MODEL RAILWAY - 19: BUILDINGS - Scratch-built vs Kits or Out-of-the-box?
+RITES OF PASSAGE FOR A MODEL RAILWAY - 19: BUILDINGS & STRUCTURES, Scratch-built, Kits, Kit-bashing or Ready-made?

 Kit-built, scratch-built, kit-bashed and weathered out-of-the-box in evidence